Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of Theorem and uniform weak convergence

 \subsection{Preliminaries on uniform weak convergence}

 In this part we deal with general results about uniform weak convergence.
-Here and subsequently, let $(E,d)$ denote some separable metric space.
-To define weak convergence that is uniform over some class of parameters, we use the fact that weak convergence for probability measures (and for random variables via their corresponding measure) is metrisized by the dual bounded Lipschitz metric.
-To introduce this metric, we define the bounded Lipschitz norm for a Lipschitz function $f:E\rightarrow\R$ as
+Here and subsequently, let $(E,d)$ denote some separable metric space and $\mathcal{S}$ a countable parameter space.
+To define weak convergence that is uniform over some class of parameters, we use the fact that weak convergence for probability measures (and for random variables via their corresponding measure) is metrized by the dual bounded Lipschitz metric.
+To introduce this metric, we define the bounded Lipschitz norm for a bounded Lipschitz function $f:E\rightarrow\R$ as

 and set

 A sequence of $E$-valued random variables $(X_n)_{n\in\N}$ converges weakly to $X$ if and only if

 see for example \cite{Wellner}, p.
 73. This can be used to define uniform weak convergence in the following way.